It's Traditional! With a big "T".

 Examples of Sacred Tradition in Practice

-π Doctrines from Tradition
+π️ Category 1: Doctrines Primarily from Sacred Tradition

-The Canon of Scripture: Which books belong in the Bible
+The Canon of Scripture: Which books belong in the Bible — determined by the Church's Tradition and conciliar authority, not by the Bible itself

-⚔️ Why Protestants Struggle
+⚔️ Why Protestants Struggle — But Carefully Stated

 Development and Preservation of Tradition